chainlist/svelte-forms/README.md

 ## todo list

-- Fix the issues when they appears! :)
+- Fix the issues when they appear! :)